 Do you have your heart set on a vintage engagement ring?
-Have you been turning to classic Hollywood, instead of celebrity sites, for inspiration when Internet browsing for an engagement ring?
-Ever wonder what these tendencies say about you?
-Read on for insight about yourself if you happen to be a lover of vintage rings.
+Have you been turning to classic Hollywood instead of celebrity sites for engagement ring inspiration?
+Ever wonder what this might say about you?
+We've got the answers.
 Learn More »

 Classic Vintage Engagement Ring

 A round solitaire diamond and understated metallic features in white and yellow gold make this vintage engagement ring a classic.
 The golden glow of this vintage engagement ring's band warmly contrasts with its round solitaire diamond.
 An integrated 18k white gold top plate adds to this striking effect.
 The mounting has a playful buckle appearance to it.
 Details: Vintage.
 Circa 1930.
 18k yellow gold.
 Round diamond; 0.33 carats.